Flash Comics

 Flash Comics is a comics anthology published by All-American Publications and later by National Periodical Publications (DC Comics).
 The title had 104 issues published from January 1940 to February 1949.
 Despite the title, the anthology featured the adventures of multiple superheroes in addition to Jay Garrick, the original Flash.
 Characters introduced in the series include the Flash, Hawkman (Carter Hall), Hawkgirl and Black Canary.

 Publication history

-The series debuted with a January 1940 cover date and the first issue featured the first appearances of the Golden Age versions of the Flash, Hawkman, and Johnny Thunder.
+The series debuted with a January 1940 cover date, while initially published on November 20, 1939.
+The first issue featured the first appearances of the Golden Age versions of the Flash, Hawkman, and Johnny Thunder.
 The Flash was later given a solo comic book series, All-Flash which ran for 32 issues between Summer 1941 to January 1948.

 Artist Joe Kubert's long association with the Hawkman character began with the story "The Painter and the $100,000" in Flash Comics #62 (Feb.
 1945).
 The Monocle was introduced in #64 as a new foe for Hawkman.